Everything is Custom done when requested .... email us

 An appliqué cavity is cut and soldered onto another piece.
 The cavity is filled with chips / crushed stone or gems

-Multicolored possibilities, fills an irregular area
+Multicolored possibilities, fills an irregular area and can fit into any design shape

 This design method can not be used on thin bracelets, which could possibly be hit and broken out